LambdaTest/documentation/docs/smart-visual-regression-testing.md

 ---
 id: smart-visual-regression-testing
-title: Getting started with SmartUI
+title: Explore Visual Regression tests with SmartUI
 hide_title: false
 sidebar_label: Visual Regression
 description: Experience Visual Regression Testing at its finest with SmartUI by LambdaTest.
 Automate UI changes tracking for precision, collaboration, and scalability on the cloud.
 Optimize your testing journey now!